edelyn/NpmPackages/signalr/README.md

 ## NAITSignalRProvider

-You can wrap your application (or specific components) in a NAITSignalRProvider if you want to use the .env variables, or set app/component default values.
+You can wrap your application (or specific components) in a NAITSignalRProvider if you want to set app/component default values.
 If you don't, you won't be able to globally override default settings.
 You can still use these items, but they will need to be specified each call.

 ### App.ts (or app/component entry point)

-This will by default use the values you entered in the .env file.

 ```ts
 import { NAITSignalRProvider } from "@nait-aits/signalr";